 Myles Standish Burying Grounds in Duxbury, Massachusetts: Named after the military leader of Plymouth, this is the oldest established cemetery in the United States.
 Captain Myles Standish is buried here alongside several passengers of the Mayflower.

 While you may not have Mayflower passengers or hauntingly beautiful statues in your cemetery, you certainly have something worth visiting.
 Whether you offer regular guided tours or allow daily self-guided tours to the public, you have an opportunity through digital mapping to bring tourists to your cemetery.

 Properties that take advantage of cemetery management software and choose to have their grounds digitally mapped using drones and high-end imaging will have a distinct advantage over other cemeteries.
 With graveyard tourism on the rise, individuals are seeking out sites that can provide modern methods of listing each headstone as well as interesting aspects of each location.
 Cemeteries using digital cemetery mapping will support the growth and profitability of their property.

-Cemetery mapping software enables cemeteries to keep in touch with the growing industry of tourism within their realm.
+Cemetery mapping software, like Mapmakr, enables cemeteries to keep in touch with the growing industry of tourism within their realm.
 Cemeteries can host events and provide opportunities for tourists to enjoy their grounds.
 They can offer remembrance events, structured walking tours, or individual and private tours of a well-mapped cemetery without the concern and struggle of researching a grave’s location.
 With access to accurate, up-to-date maps, cemetery tourists are able to visit permanent, lasting tributes of their loved ones as well as uncover the stories in the stones.